Your browser doesn't support JavaScript Data Types and Character Sets - Windows Programming

 Extended ASCII

-Although the 128 characters supported by standard ASCII are enough to represent all the standard English characters, they cannot represent all the special characters in other languages.
+Although the 128 characters supported by standard ASCII are enough to represent all the standard English characters, they cannot describe all the special characters in other languages.
 Extended ASCII uses eight bits to represent a character as opposed to seven.
 Despite extended ASCII doubling the number of characters available, it does not include nearly enough characters to support all languages therefore other forms of character encoding such as Unicode are now commonly used.

 UNICODE